top of page

 Pilates

-Developed by Joseph Pilates, born in Germany in 1880, Pilates is a 'physical fitness system' designed to stretch and strengthen the whole body.
 As a child, Joseph Pilates had various health concerns: rickets, asthma, and rheumatic fever.
 To overcome his personal health issues, he devised his own set of exercises.
-He did this by drawing upon his own experience as a wartime fitness instructor, his time in the circus, and influences from the world of ballet.
-His guiding philosophy was that good health can only be achieved through a whole body approach and the adoption of Pilates Principles.
+He did this by drawing upon his own experience as a wartime fitness instructor, time in the circus, and influences from the world of ballet.

 One outcome of his work was a series of 34 mat-based exercises.
-Some of which used specially designed equipment such as the ‘Reformer’ (seen below) or ‘Wunda Chair’.
+Some of which used specially designed equipment such as the ‘Reformer’ or ‘Wunda Chair’.

 The 34 exercises now form the basis of Mat-based Pilates classes.

-All Pilates exercises may be done at various levels of complexity and can be adapted (by using props such as blocks or towels) to enable individuals to exercise safely and correctly.
+Pilates has evolved over the years, and all Pilates exercises may be done at various levels of complexity and can be adapted (by using props such as blocks or towels) to enable individuals to exercise safely and correctly.

 Joseph Pilates' original work can be seen in his book ‘Return to Life Through Contrology.’